 No reliance may be placed for any purposes whatsoever on the information contained in this Presentation, or any other material discussed at any presentation or on its completeness, accuracy or fairness.
 The information in this Presentation should not be treated as giving investment advice.
 Care has been taken to ensure that the facts stated in this Presentation are accurate, and that the opinions expressed are fair and reasonable.
 However, the contents of this Presentation have not been verified by the Company.
 Accordingly, no representation or warranty, express or implied, is made or given by or on behalf of the Company or any of its members, directors, officers or employees or any other person as to the accuracy, completeness or fairness of the information or opinions contained in this Presentation or discussed in connection therewith.
-None of the Company or any of its respective members, directors, officers or employees nor any other person accepts any liability whatsoever for any loss howsoever arising from any use of this Presentation or its contents or otherwise arising in connection therewith.
+None of the Company or any of its respective members, directors, officers or employees nor any other person accepts any liability whatsoever for any loss howsoever arising from any use of this Presentation or otherwise arising in connection therewith.

-This presentation includes "forward-looking statements," which include all statements of historical facts, including, without limitation, any statements that are preceded by, followed by or include the words "targets," "expects," "aims," "intends," "will," "may," "anticipates," "would," "plans," "could" or similar expressions or the negative thereof.
-Such forward-looking statements involve known and unknown risks, uncertainties and other important factors beyond the Company's control that could cause the actual results, performance or achievements of the Company to be materially different from future results, performance or achievements expressed or implied by such forward-looking statements.
+This presentation includes "forward-looking statements," which include all statements other than statements of historical facts, including, without limitation, any statements that are preceded by, followed by or include the words "targets," "believes," "expects," "aims," "intends," "will," "may," "anticipates," "would," "plans," "could" or similar expressions or the negative thereof.
+Such forward-looking statements involve known and unknown risks, uncertainties and other important factors beyond the Company's control that could cause the actual results, performance or achievements or achievements expressed or implied by such forward-looking statements.
 Such forward-looking statements are based on numerous assumptions regarding the Company's present and future business strategies and the environment in which the Company will operate in the future.
 By their nature, forward-looking statements involve risks and uncertainties because they relate to events and depend on circumstances that may or may not occur in the future.
 Accordingly, any reliance you place on such forward-looking statements will be at your sole risk.
-These forward-looking statements speak only as at the date as of which they are made, and neither the Company or any of its respective agents, employees or advisors intends or has any duty or obligation to supplement, amend, update or revise any of the forward-looking statements contained herein to reflect any change in the Company's results of operations, financial condition and liquidity and the development of the industry in which the Company operates are consistent with the forward-looking statements contained in this Presentation, those results or developments may not be indicative of results or developments in future periods.
+These forward-looking statements speak only as at the date as of which they are made, and neither the Company or any of its respective agents, employees or advisors intends or has any duty or obligation to supplement, amend, update or revise any of the forward-looking statements contained herein to reflect any change in the Company's expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based.
+In addition, even if the Company's results of operations, financial condition and liquidity and the development of the industry in which the Company operates are consistent with the forward-looking statements contained in this Presentation, those results or developments may not be indicative of results or developments in future periods.